-- · the configured smartphone is switched on, - · the smartphone is charged sufficiently and - the smartphone is directly next to the control panel.
+- the configured smartphone is switched on, - · the smartphone is charged sufficiently and - the smartphone is directly next to the on-board computer.

 If the key is not immediately verified on the smartphone, the battery level indicator and the display of selected level of assistance on the pedelec flash white to indicate a search for the key.